 The proposed quarry is estimated to produce 70 million tonnes of granite products over 70 years.
-However, the estimate is currently being confirmed and reviewed.
-Activities on the site would include quarrying, processing, stockpiling materials, sales and transport.
-The maximum depth of extraction will be defined by feasibility and technical studies run in parallel with the EES process.
+However, the estimate is currently being reviewed and, in any case, will be subject to demand.
+Activities on the site would include quarrying (Stage 1 about 25 ha and Stage 2 about 13 ha), processing, stockpiling, sales and product collection (within about 7 ha).
+The maximum depth of extraction will be defined by feasibility studies run in parallel with the EES process.